This job is sometimes referred to by alternative titles

 "I also enjoy the lifestyle – I work two weeks on, two weeks off.
 I mean, who else gets a two-week weekend?
 That’s fantastic."

-- the National Certificate in Mechanical Engineering (Level 4) or equivalent reduces some of the qualifying time required to become a Maritime Engineer Class 3, 4 or 5.
+If you have a National Certificate in Mechanical Engineering (Level 4) or equivalent, this can reduce your qualifying time to become a Maritime Engineer Class 3, 4 or 5.

-The Royal New Zealand Navy also offers marine engineering cadet training.
+The Royal New Zealand Navy also offers training for marine engineers.

 - Maritime New Zealand website - list of approved training providers